Crown Agents: Recovery

+Insolvency

+On 28 July 2024, Crown Agents was reported to be on the verge of collapse.
+Crown Agents was placed into insolvency on the 1 August 2024, largely due to cuts in funding from the UK Government and cost reduction efforts in the Foreign & Commonwealth Office.
+An additional contributing factor that management mentioned was the ongoing cost of funding a pension liability.

 International development work

 Disaster response and COVID-19 PPE and vaccine procurement & logistics work

 The company provided support for the victims of the 2010 Earthquake in Haiti, the 2014 Ebola outbreak and Hurricane Irma in 2017.
-Since the outbreak of the Covid-19 pandemic in 2020, Crown Agents has been involved in transporting medical equipment and vaccines to remote locations.
+Since the outbreak of the COVID-19 pandemic in 2020, Crown Agents has been involved in transporting medical equipment and vaccines to remote locations.

 On 15 January 2021, Crown Agents was appointed procurement agent to secure Covid-19 vaccines on behalf of the Ministry of Health of Ukraine.
-On February 23, 500,000 doses of the Oxford AstraZeneca (Covishield) vaccine were delivered to the country.
+On 23 February, 500,000 doses of the Oxford AstraZeneca (Covishield) vaccine were delivered to the country.

 Flagship programmes and global presence

 Accelerating the Sustainable Control and Elimination of Neglected Tropical Diseases (Ascend)

 Ascend is the UK Foreign, Commonwealth and Development Office's (FCDO) £200 million flagship health programme to protect millions of people worldwide from Neglected Tropical Diseases (NTDs).
 The programme works towards the sustainable control and elimination of NTDs in approximately 20 high burden countries in Africa and Asia and focuses on five NTDs: lymphatic filariasis, schistosomiasis, visceral leishmaniasis and trachoma.
 The programme contributes to Sustainable Development Goal (SDG) targets 3.3 and 3.8.
 Implemented between September 2019 to March 2022, Ascend consists of two Lots - one focusing on South Asia, East and Southern Africa (Lot 1) and the other on West and Central Africa (Lot 2).
 Crown Agents leads Ascend Lot 1 and works with a consortium of technical partners, including Abt Associates, Oriole Global Health and the Royal Tropical Institute.
 Central to the Ascend Lot 1 approach is close collaboration with National Governments and other implementing partners to enhance national approaches to NTD control and elimination.